US Navy volunteer anesthesiologist prepares twin brothers from the Dominican Republic for surgery.

 Learn more about anesthesia with the links on the right.

-If you think a resource is missing from these pages, suggest it here.
+If you think a resource is missing from these pages, let us know.